xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/tos.md

 ## 4. Service description and scope

-**4.1** Insofar as a paid subscription agreement has been concluded, XPipe shall provide the agreed services.
+**4.1** Insofar as a payment or paid subscription agreement has been concluded, XPipe shall provide the agreed services.
 Insofar as XPipe also provides content and/or services voluntarily and free of charge, it shall do so without assuming any legal obligation.
 XPipe shall be entitled to change, expand or limit these services at any time.

 **4.2** XPipe guarantees an availability of 99% or higher, based on the calendar year, for the server for downloading the Software (this currently corresponds to the XPipe website) as well as for the server for registration and/or obtaining licenses.
 Not included are downtimes caused by necessary maintenance work, force majeure, technical disruptions of the Internet or other reasons for which XPipe is not responsible.